creare-com/podpac/doc/source/developer/specs/nodes.md

         * Perhaps we can do that?
 In that case only the bottom node returns the `group` dataarray, and anything internal should be fine
         * This will break if an internal node uses a group coordinate as part of the pipeline
         * Safest is just to disallow this behaviour...
+    * Alternatively (Currently the favorite): WE could raise an exception, and provide a execute_group method that will do the looping for the user.
+This avoids any group coordinates executed within the pipeline, but still let's a user evaluate a group in a consistent manner.
 * The output will contain metadata on the:
     * Units
     * Styling?